-Figure 7.
-The FG5X absolute gravity meter was operated on each horizontally mounted mark overnight.
+Figure 11.
+The FG5X absolute gravity meter was operated on each horizontally mounted mark overnight (with the exception of JILA X1B21 which was established by relative tie).
+It is shown here occupying JILA S1B60H, facing east.
 The glass vacuum chamber is visible on a tripod above the laser interferometer.